Stderr and Stdout: Understanding Logs and Output

 std::cout

-is line-buffered by default, which means that when it is connected to a terminal, the output is flushed at each newline or when the buffer is full.std::cerr
+is line-buffered by default, which means that when it is connected to a terminal, the output is flushed on each newline or when the buffer is full.std::cerr

 is unbuffered by default, so data written tostd::cerr

-is output immediately, which is very useful for reporting error information as it reduces the risk of losing error messages due to program crashes.
+is immediately output, which is very useful for reporting error information because it reduces the risk of error information not being output due to program crashes.

 and stderr